 The Koch Foundations

-Climate denial organizations receive millions of dollars in grants made by three Koch-controlled foundations: the Claude R. Lambe foundation; the Charles G. Koch foundation; and the David H. Koch foundation, which typically only gives to charities.
+Climate denial organizations receive millions of dollars in grants made by three Koch-controlled foundations: the now-defunct Claude R. Lambe foundation; the Charles G. Koch foundation; and the David H. Koch foundation, which typically only gives to charities.
 The Kochs also funnel millions of dollars to intermediate money funnels like Donors Trust and Donors Capital Fund through one of their obscure foundations, the Knowledge and Progress Fund.

 To see what groups these foundations have given money to, view our interactive web feature, "Koch's Web of Dirty Money and Influence"